wozo/Leaflet-Maps-Marker/readme.txt

 = v2.3.1 - 25.05.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.3.1)
 * BUGFIX: fixed several SQL injections and cross site scripting issues based on an external audit of the plugin
+* BUGFIX: removed geo tags from Google (geo) sitemap as they are not supported anymore

 = v2.3 - 26.04.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.3)